antiboredom/ffmpeg-explorer/README.md

 ## Known Issues

-- Combining audio and video filters can fail
 - Rendering on chrome doesn't work in multi-threading mode (it seems to fail on mp4s)

 ## Todo